 Term versus Permanent

 When you look for life insurance, you’ll have the choice between two main types of policies: term and permanent.
 Term insurance is temporary coverage for a set number of years.
 If you die during this time, your heirs receive the death benefit.
 If you don’t your coverage expires.
 These plans are usually sold in 5, 10, 20, or 30-year terms, but you can purchase them in just about any length of time depending on your needs.
 Permanent coverage lasts your entire life.
-As long as you continue to pay the monthly premiums for the coverage, you’ll never have to reapply for a new plan.
+So, provided you continue to pay your premiums each month for the coverage, you’ll never have to reapply for a new plan.
 For anyone that is worried about losing coverage in the future, these permanent coverage options are a great choice.

 For the same amount of coverage, permanent insurance is more expensive than term insurance; that’s the trade off of getting coverage that never ends.